 CagriSema — GLP-1 + Amylin Combination Profile

-Novo Nordisk’s next-generation once-weekly obesity candidate: cagrilintide 2.4 mg plus semaglutide 2.4 mg in a single injection.
-REDEFINE Phase 3 programme, NDA filed December 2025, FDA decision expected around October 2026.
+Novo Nordisk’s next-generation once-weekly obesity candidate: cagrilintide 2.4 mg plus semaglutide 2.4 mg.
+REDEFINE Phase 3 programme, NDA filed December 18, 2025, FDA decision expected in late 2026 if standard review timing holds (no public PDUFA date).
+REDEFINE-4 missed non-inferiority against tirzepatide; the single-chamber device was dropped in May 2026 and CagriSema will launch as a dual-pen.

 Update History ▾

-CagriSema is Novo Nordisk’s once-weekly subcutaneous obesity candidate, combining cagrilintide 2.4 mg (a long-acting amylin analog) and semaglutide 2.4 mg (the GLP-1 agonist also marketed as Wegovy) in a single injection.
-The Phase 3 REDEFINE programme reported approximately 22.7% weight loss at 68 weeks vs. placebo in REDEFINE 1, but CagriSema failed to demonstrate non-inferiority to tirzepatide 15 mg in REDEFINE 4.
-Novo Nordisk filed the NDA on December 18, 2025; the FDA decision is expected around October 2026.
+CagriSema is Novo Nordisk’s once-weekly subcutaneous obesity candidate, pairing cagrilintide 2.4 mg (a long-acting amylin analog) and semaglutide 2.4 mg (the GLP-1 agonist also marketed as Wegovy).
+The Phase 3 REDEFINE programme reported approximately 22.7% weight loss at 68 weeks vs placebo in REDEFINE-1, and REIMAGINE (T2D, Feb 2026) showed CagriSema outperforming semaglutide.
+REDEFINE-4 (Feb 2026, head-to-head vs tirzepatide 15 mg) produced 20.2% vs 23.6% at 84 weeks — non-inferiority was not met.
+Novo filed the NDA on December 18, 2025; the FDA decision is expected in late 2026 if standard review timing holds (no public PDUFA date).
+In May 2026, Novo dropped the single-chamber co-formulated device and confirmed CagriSema will launch as a dual-pen, with the CEO stating no change to the overall launch timeline.

-- Architecture: Co-formulation of two separate molecules (cagrilintide + semaglutide), not a unimolecular drug.
+- Architecture: Combination of two separate molecules (cagrilintide + semaglutide), not a unimolecular drug.

 - Sponsor: Novo Nordisk — the company’s lead obesity pipeline asset beyond semaglutide.